 This command downloads the ASCII-armored key, converts it to binary format using gpg --dearmor, and saves it to the keyrings directory where APT references it securely.

-Add the PostgreSQL Repository
+Add the PostgreSQL APT Repository

 echo "Types: deb